-Environmentally Significant Areas
+Environmentally Significant Resource Areas

-The Town land use plan map shows primary and secondary environmental corridors as an overlay.
-Locating new development outside of primary and secondary environmental corridors will serve to maintain a high level of environmental quality in the Town, and will also avoid costly development problems such as flood damage, wet basements, and failing pavements.
+Environmentally significant resource areas shown on the land use plan map include wetlands, surface waters, primary and secondary environmental corridors, and isolated natural resource areas.
+These resources are described in the Agricultural, Natural, and Cultural Resources Element (Chapter V).
+To effectively guide development and redevelopment in the Town into a pattern that is efficient, stable, safe, healthful, and attractive, it is necessary to carefully consider the location of planned land uses in relation to these resources.
+Locating new development outside of primary environmental corridors and other environmentally significant resource areas will serve to maintain a high level of environmental quality in the Town, and will also avoid costly development problems such as flood damage, wet basements, and failing pavements.
 Properly relating new development to such environmentally significant areas will also help preserve the scenic beauty of the Town.